RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

    ![Check Filter](./check_filter.png)

-   To filter every software that has Datadog SLO tags configured you can use the filter Has anotations: `datadoghq.com/slo_tag`
+   To filter every software that has Datadog SLO tags configured, you can use the filter "Has annotations: `datadoghq.com/slo_tag`".

 6. Save the check by clicking “SAVE”.
 If you’re not quite ready to go live yet, you can use the “SAVE AS DRAFT” button to save the check but ensure only admins can see it.

 ### Check results

-The results of this check tell us what software still doesn’t have any SLO configured and who to reach out to fix it.
+The results of this check tell us what software still doesn't have any SLOs configured and whom to reach out to fix it.

 ![Check Results](./check-results.png)

-- The sample-api and sample-service pass the check they have at least one SLO configured.
+- The sample-api and sample-service pass the check; they have at least one SLO configured.
-- the sample-backend fails the check has it has no SLO configured
+- The sample-backend fails the check as it has no SLO configured.

 Since we already know the owners of these components, it’s easy to reach out and ask them to define and configure SLOs.